FCA NewsKeeping you informed on issues and policies in the Florida and U.S. Beef industry.

 If a farmer or rancher is choosing a traditional inline, self-unloading hay trailer, there are two questions they need to ask: 1) How reliable do I want the trailer to be, and 2) How long do I want it to last?

-Childs will be presented with the award on February 13, 2012, during the Ag Woman of the Year Luncheon at the Florida State Fair in Tampa.
-The award is sponsored by the Florida Department of Agriculture and Consumer Services and the Florida State Fair Authority.
+Imogene Yarborough of Geneva has been named the 2012 Woman of the Year in Agriculture.
+The award, now in its 28th year, recognizes women who have made outstanding contributions to Florida agriculture.
+Yarbrough will be presented with the award on February 11, 2013, at the Florida State Fair in Tampa.
+The award is sponsored by the Florida Department of Agriculture and Consumer Services and the Florida State Fair Authority Board.

 Open Letter on NNC